Flue Gas Treatment Systems

 Wet scrubber

-Intended use of wet scrubber unit is to remove gaseous pollutants like SO2 and HCl from the flue gas stream as well as particulate removal.
+The intended use of a wet scrubber unit is to remove gaseous pollutants such as SO₂ and HCl from the flue gas stream, as well as to capture particulates.

 • Venturi Scrubbers